 Environment Secretary Rt Hon George Eustice MP, February 2020

-The Government aims to connect more people with green and blue spaces in their everyday lives to improve their wellbeing, however access to such spaces is very unequal, with minority groups and low-income families particularly disadvantaged.
+Spending time in blue spaces - such as WWT’s - can be even more beneficial for your wellbeing than being in green spaces.
+The Government aims to connect more people with green and blue spaces in their everyday lives to improve their wellbeing, however, access to such spaces is very unequal, with some ethic groups and low-income families particularly disadvantaged.

 We know that a blue environment can be as good or even better for you than a green one: living near or visiting the coast, rivers and lakes increases people’s reported levels of mental health and wellbeing.